-Československá obchodní banka, a. s. (ČSOB) is a universal bank operating in the Czech Republic.
-It constitutes the main operating entity of the ČSOB financial group, itself 100% controlled by KBC Group.
+Československá obchodní banka, a. s. (ČSOB) is operating in the Czech Republic.
+It is a universal bank offering to its clients a wide range of banking products and services, including the products and services of the entire ČSOB group. ČSOB constitutes the main operating entity of the ČSOB financial group, itself 100% controlled by KBC Group.

 ČSOB provides its services to all groups of clients, i.e. retail as well as SME, corporate and institutional clients.
 In retail banking in the Czech Republic, ČSOB is operating under main recognized brands - ČSOB, Era and Poštovní spořitelna (Postal Savings Bank - PSB).
-Clients are served via ČSOB branches, Era Financial Centers and outlets of the Czech Post network (PSB). ČSOB's products and services are also distributed through various direct distribution channels.
-In addition to its own products, ČSOB distributes products and services of the whole ČSOB group.
+Clients are served via ČSOB branches, Era Financial Centers and outlets of the Czech Post network (PSB), where are also distributed products and services of the ČSOB group.